minima52/digital-garden/_pages/life/lessons.md

 <h2>On Productivity</h2>

 - Working harder is not going to create more and better results.
 Work smarter by maximising efficiency.

+<h2>On Purchasing</h2>

+- If there is a trial version, give the product a try first before you buy.

 <h2>Relationships</h2>
 <h2>Health</h2>